200-176-Great Vocals

 Writer/Composer: Royce Shannon (1913)

 This American award-winning song from an award-winning movie solidified Bing’s stardom in music and movies.
-Already as one of the most popular singers in the world during World War II, his third entry on our list is both enchanting, beautiful, and sentimental.
-This extraordinary melody was brought back to life by the movie, and once again it proved that Crosby’s artistry was legendary as an entertainer—he could’ve received accolades just by singing the phonebook!
-His beautiful mellow baritone is classic, persuasive, and delicate…So Sublime!
+Already as one of the most popular singers in the world during World War II, his 3rd entry on our list is beautiful, enchanting, and sentimental.
+This came at just right moment in history since the U.S. was heavily engaged in the war.
+This extraordinary melody was brought back to life by the Movie, Going My Way, and once again it proved that Crosby’s vocal artistry was legendary as an entertainer—he could’ve received accolades just by singing the phonebook!
+His beautiful, mellow baritone is classic, persuasive, and delicate…So Sublime!

 189. STUCK LIKE GLUE (2010)